nucypher/nucypher/docs/source/guides/ursula_configuration_guide.rst

 ``<YOUR STAKER ADDRESS>`` is the address you've staked from when following the :ref:`staking-guide`.

+.. note:: If you're a preallocation user, recall that you're using a contract to stake.
+  Replace ``<YOUR STAKER ADDRESS>`` with the contract address.
+  If you don't know this address, you'll find it in the preallocation file.

 3. Create a password when prompted
 -----------------------------------------